Skip to main content

 The problem sandboxes solve

 Modern model development generates a constant stream of model-authored actions that need to run somewhere isolated.
 Reinforcement learning runs produce hundreds of thousands of code samples per training run for reward verification.
 Agent harnesses execute tool calls, edit files, and run shell commands on the model’s behalf.
 Evaluation benchmarks spin up hundreds of container executions per task to score model quality.
 Each of those executions needs isolation.
 Without it, a malformed action or malicious prompt can compromise the host environment.
-Building and operating that isolation layer is significant work, and most teams pay for it twice: once in the dedicated sandbox cluster they stand up, and again in the idle capacity on their training cluster that the sandbox cluster is not using.
+Building and operating that isolation layer is significant work.
+Most teams pay for it twice: once in the dedicated sandbox cluster they stand up, and again in the idle capacity on their training cluster that the sandbox cluster doesn’t use.
 CoreWeave sandboxes provide the isolation layer as a managed service.
-Administrators define guardrails once in a profile (namespace strategy, network policy, resource limits), and a CoreWeave-managed control plane schedules sandbox pods onto CKS capacity that fits the profile.
+Administrators define guardrails once in a policy (network access, resource limits, security posture), and a CoreWeave-managed control plane schedules sandbox pods onto CKS capacity whose policy accepts the request.
 Researchers reach the platform through a Python client.
 You don’t stand up a separate sandbox cluster, and you don’t build or run the isolation tooling.

 Sandbox capabilities